matchyc/mysteryann/README.md

 - As we are currently focused on our paper, the codebase might not be as tidy as we'd like.
 Rest assured, we plan to clean up the code in the near future.

 **About the Name:**
-- The name "MysteryANN" is temporary and may not be the final name for this project, it's just for fun and representing "unknown."
+- The name "MysteryANN" is temporary and may not be the final name for this project; it's just for fun and represents "unknown."
-- RoarGraph will be the suiablt name.
+- RoarGraph will be the suitable name.

 ## Getting Started
 (Unfinished)